pdfkit/pdfkit/README.md

 # PDFKit

 Create PDFs using plain old HTML+CSS.
-Uses [wkhtmltopdf](http://github.com/antialize/wkhtmltopdf) on the back-end which renders HTML using Webkit.
+Uses [wkhtmltopdf](http://github.com/antialize/wkhtmltopdf) and wkhtmltoimage on the back-end which renders HTML using Webkit.

 ## Install